-Clinical depression is a serious mood disorder, characterized by a wide array of symptoms, such as inability to sleep, low mood, loss of interest in previously enjoyed activities, and suicidal tendencies \cite{trefois2015critical}.
-These symptoms are correlate together, forming a network of symptoms.
-For example, a person may become depressed through the following causal chain of feelings and experiences: stress $\rightarrow$ negative emotions $\rightarrow$ sleep problems $\rightarrow$ anhedonia \cite{borsboom2013network, de2013day}.
-In the network of symptom, positive feedback loops exist, such as worrying $\rightarrow$ feeling down $\rightarrow$ even more worrying or feeling down $\rightarrow$ engaging less in social life $\rightarrow$ feel even more down \cite{bringmann2013network}.
+Clinical depression is a severe mood disorder characterized by a wide array of symptoms such as inability to sleep, low mood, loss of interest in activities that were previously enjoyed, and suicidal tendencies \cite{trefois2015critical}.
+These symptoms are correlated and form a network.
+For example, a person may become depressed through the following causal chain of feelings and experiences: stress $\rightarrow$ negative emotions $\rightarrow$ sleep problems $\rightarrow$ anhedonia \cite{borsboom2013network}.
+In the network of symptoms, positive feedback loops exist, such as worrying $\rightarrow$ feeling down $\rightarrow$ even more worrying or feeling down $\rightarrow$ engaging less in social life $\rightarrow$ feeling even more down \cite{bringmann2013network}.
 Such positive feedback loops can cause a system to have alternative stable states, and gradually changing external conditions may cause the system to approach a tipping point.
 Thus, the onset and remission of clinical depression may occur suddenly.
-Leemput et al. \cite{van2014critical} show for a large group of healthy individuals and patients that the probability of an upcoming shift between a depressed and a normal state is related to statistical indicators of critical slowing down.
-The authors monitor the time series of emotion scores for four observed variables, representing four emotions: cheerful, content, sad and anxious.
-Among the general population sample, 13.5\% subjects show transitions from normal states to clinical depressed states.
-In individuals who are close to a tipping point, both temporal autocorrelation and variance of fluctuations in emotion scores are higher than in individuals that are far away from emotional transitions (Fig. \ref{csd}).
-This difference suggests that critical slowing down could be an early warning signal for onset and termination of depression.
-In addition, Wichers et. al \cite{wichers2016critical} directly observe rising early warning signals pattern in individual's critical transitions in depressive symptoms, based on long-term (10 times a day over 239 days) emotion monitoring data.
-The ability to anticipate transitions between healthy and diseased states could prove beneficial in terms of timing and magnitude of treatment interventions, which is essential in optimizing health care.
+Leemput et al. \cite{van2014critical} showed for a large group of healthy individuals and patients that the probability of an upcoming shift between a depressed and a normal state is related to statistical indicators of critical slowing down.
+The authors monitored the time series of emotion scores for four observed variables representing four emotional states: cheerful, content, sad and anxious.
+Among the general population sample, 13.5\% of subjects showed transitions from normal states to clinically depressed states.
+In individuals who are close to a tipping point, both temporal autocorrelation and variance of fluctuations in emotional scores are higher than in individuals who are far away from emotional transitions (Fig. \ref{csd}).
+This difference suggests that critical slowing down could be an early warning signal of the onset and termination of depression.
+In addition, Wichers et al. \cite{wichers2016critical} directly observed increasing early warning signal patterns prior to individuals' critical transitions to depressive symptoms based on long-term (10 times a day over 239 days) emotion monitoring data.
+The ability to anticipate transitions between healthy and diseased states could prove beneficial in terms of the timing and magnitude of treatment interventions, two abilities that are essential in health care optimizing.